Burgundy country. Burgundy wines

 The influence of Burgundy in religious history is dominant.
 The Abbey of Cluny was founded in 910 and exerted a strong influence in Europe for centuries.
 Cluny was almost totally destroyed during the French revolution.
 The first Cistercian abbey was founded in 1098 in Citeaux, Burgundy.
 A century later, hundreds of beautiful Cistercian abbeys had been founded all over Europe, in a large part thanks to the extraordinary charisma and influence of Bernard of Clairvaux.
 The Abbey of Fontenay, a UNESCO heritage site, is today the best preserved Cistercian abbey in Burgundy.
 The Abbey of Vezelay, a UNESCO world heritage site, is still a starting point of a route to Santiago de Compostela.

-The Taizé and Emmanuel Communities, both very influential in the development of the Christian faith today, were founded in Taizé and Paray le Monial in Burgundy.
+The Taizé and Emmanuel Catholic Communities were founded in Taizé and Paray le Monial in Burgundy.

 Cluny was founded in 910 in Burgundy